clam004/meta-learned-memory/README.md

 ## Order of Progression

-Start with the notebook who's name starts with `part_1` and follow the directions inside
+Start with the Minimal Working Example to get the gist.
+Then to learn the details, start with notebook who's name starts with `part_1` and follow the directions inside, moving to `part_2` etc.